arillo/gulp-plate/README.md

 ### Sass-lint errors

-At the time of writing `sass-lint`
+At the time of writing `sass-lint` fails when it encounters empty selectors.
+This is a [bug](https://github.com/sasstools/sass-lint/issues/820), it can be prevented by adding a comment (`//`) at the end of the file (does not allways work).

 ## JavaScript